ramsaran09/Martian/README.md

 # Martian

 This is a simple android application which makes use of **NASA APIs** to display images taken in MARS.
 We parse JSON data from the API and display the images and the associated data in a list; user can click on the list item to know more info about the picture.
+We have also implemented cache to look at previously downloaded data when offline.

 https://api.nasa.gov/